-IR38064, while allowing flexibility configurability through the digital wrapper of the PMBus interface, still employs a high performance voltage control engine.
-The control is a single voltage feedback path including error amplifier and a PWM comparator.
+The IR38063, while allowing flexibility and configurability through the digital wrapper of the PMBus interface, still employs a high performance voltage mode control engine.
+The control loop is a single voltage feedback path including error amplifier and a PWM comparator.
 To achieve fast transient response and accurate output regulation, a compensation circuit is necessary.
-The goal of the compensation network is to provide a closed-loop transfer function with highest the 0 dB crossing frequency and adequate phase margin (greater than 45°).
+The goal of the compensation network is to provide a closed-loop transfer function with the highest 0 dB crossing frequency and adequate phase margin (greater than 45°).